VMware snapshots overview

 - Export VM to OVF/OVA templates: By exporting VMs to compressed Open Virtualization Format (OVF) files, you can achieve faster downloads, and import VMs to the original or another host.

 - Clone VMs: clone is a way to create multiple same VMs that are immediately usable.

 - Backup VMs using dedicated backup tools: currently this is the only way to automatically backup multiple VMware VMs.

 Today, dedicated backup tools have been developed comprehensively in VM backups, compensating for many tasks that VMware's built-in features can't accomplish, and are therefore widely accepted by VM users.

 For example, AOMEI Cyber Backup is a free VMware backup software, which allows you to auto backup multiple VMs on both paid and free versions of VMware ESXi.
 Next I will demonstrate how to do that as an example.
 You can click the following button to download the freeware:

 *You can choose to install this VM backup software on either Windows or Linux system.

 3 easy steps to backup multiple VMware ESXi VMs

-1. Bind Devices: Access to AOMEI Cyber Backup web client, navigate to Source Device > VMware ESXi > + Add VMware ESXi to add a host, and then click … > Bind Device.
+1. Bind Devices: Access to AOMEI Cyber Backup web client, navigate to Source Device > VMware > + Add VMware Device to add vCenter or Standalone ESXi host as the source device, and then click … > Bind Device.

 2. Create Backup Tasks: Navigate to Backup Task > + Create New Task, and provide Task Name, Backup Type, Device, Target, and Schedule as needed.